Q: Will my rates increase if I turn in a claim?

 Your auto insurance carrier may raise your rates if you are at fault

-in an accident.
-Typically auto insurance policies allow you to turn in claims for physical damage to your car not caused
+Typically auto insurance policies allow you to turn in auto physical damage claims not caused by you with minimal

 Q: Can I drive anyone's car and be covered on my own policy?

-Most quality auto insurance policies will extend coverage for you to drive any private passenger vehicle.
+Most quality auto insurance policies will extend coverage for you to drive with permission any private passenger

-The vehicle's policy is always primary and your auto policy will be secondary.
+the vehicle's policy is primary and your auto policy will be secondary.

 Q: What is a homeowners policy?